AndrePereira321/TitanLiftBackEnd/readme.md

 The server is configured using a TOML configuration file.
 Template is available in the `/configs` folder.

-The database connection is configured in the following environment variables:
+The database connection is configured in the following environment variable:

-- `TITAN_DB_HOST` - IP address of the database server
-- `TITAN_DB_USER` - Username for the database
-- `TITAN_DB_PASSWORD` - Password for the database user
-- `TITAN_DB_NAME` - Name of the database
+- `TITAN_DB_URL` - URL of PostgresDB connection (ex: postgres://username:password@127.0.0.1:5432/database_name?sslmode=disable)